 The following diagram shows two possible Analytics account configurations.
 Here, Liz has both a personal Analytics account and a company account shared with co-workers.
 Her company account tracks the company website,

 After reading the description for the concepts described in this diagram, you should have a clearer idea of how account management and view (profile) access works in Google Analytics.
 The table below in Two Example Analytics Accounts completes the picture with a detailed scenario for the examples mentioned in the diagram.

 The rest of this document describes in detail the components that make up Google Analytics account management.

 You Need a Google Account to Use Analytics

 Most Google products use Google Accounts to authenticate their users, such as Google Calendar, Blogger, and Gmail.
 A Google Account is a unified sign-in system that simplifies your experience with using multiple Google products—once you have signed in with your Google Account, you have automatic access to any other product that you have registered for.
-The Google Accounts sign-in form is made up of two parts:
+The Google Accounts sign-in includes:

 This is typically of the form